-BBPDX members collaborate with community leaders and elected officials on four key issue areas:
+BBPDX members collaborate with community leaders and elected officials to solve Portland's most pressing issues.

 Here's what we've achieved and learned together in the process.